AadityaPanda/Temperature_Converter_App/README.md

 ## Features

-- Converts temperatures between Celsius, Fahrenheit, and Kelvin.
+- Converts temperatures between Celsius and  Fahrenheit.
 - Provides a clear and intuitive user interface.
 - Offers a restart button to reset all conversion fields.